 It's like thinking you're a finger and then noticing you're on a hand.

-It was odd.
-I bet Harry would forget feeling like this.
+It was serene.
+I knew Harry would forget feeling like this.
 But that was okay.

-All that mattered is I could feel it now.
+All that mattered was... we could feel it now.

-This piece was written and performed as a final outcome of a 10 week creative writing course: City Voices supported in part by Coventry City Of Culture 2021.
+A version of this piece was written and performed as a final outcome of a 10-week creative writing course: City Voices supported in part by Coventry City Of Culture 2021.